-Once a potential customer has begun the search for the perfect engagement ring, they will come across various new pieces of vocabulary that would specifically serve the purpose of describing different aspects of the material used in the making of jewellery items.
-Two such words would be the terms karat and carat, which most often lead to a lot of confusion amongst customers due to the similarities between how the words appear.
+Once a potential customer has begun the search for the perfect engagement ring, they will come across various new pieces of vocabulary that would specifically serve the purpose of describing different aspects of the material used in the making of jewelry items.
+Two such words would be the terms carat vs karat, which most often lead to a lot of confusion amongst customers due to the similarities between how the words appear.

 Although they sound the same, there is a huge difference between carat and karat to the limit wherein the only major similarity between the words is their identical pronunciation.
-This difference is part of the vital knowledge that every jewellery customer must-have when shopping for precious stones and metals.
+This difference is part of the vital knowledge that every jewelry customer must have when shopping for precious stones and metals.
+Understand The Difference Between Term Carat vs. Karat

 A carat, shortened into ‘ct’, can be defined as the physical weight of a diamond or a precious stone which is a globally recognized standard whereas karat is a mode of measurement designed to quantify the purity of gold found in an item of jewelry.
 A detailed explanation of both these definitions is given below.